Minimum Bottom Line Profit Should Be > 7%!

 - Lost/Stolen Tools

 Almost every one of these costs can be directly tied to the project itself.
 But what about those SHARED costs such as transportation, communications, general liability insurance and project management.
 The typical remodeler runs more than just one job at a time.
-So he drives between jobs throughout each day.
+He drives between jobs throughout each day.
 What about the costs for that truck?
 There’s gas, the truck payment, auto insurance, maintenance and repair and more.
 These types of costs are referred to as indirect, i.e. that cannot be directly assigned to any one particular job; they are shared among several jobs.
-So how do we account for these costs?
+How do we account for these costs?

 The answer is similar to the labor issue described above.
 The markup is designed to cover these indirect costs.

 For those remodelers that I have provided services to in the past I modify their Profit and Loss Statement to reflect three major groups of costs.
 The first group is the direct costs of construction.
 These are the actual cost of materials, labor, subcontractors and the other costs to remodel the home.
 Any cost that can be directly tied to the project is considered a direct cost.
-So that bill received from Home Depot for the materials is direct cost and that bill will include the sales tax and the delivery charge too.
+Thus, that bill received from Home Depot for the materials is direct cost and that bill will include the sales tax and the delivery charge too.
 For labor, I typically focus on two directly assignable lines of cost.
 The hourly wage paid to this employee and the matching taxes (Social Security and Medicare).
 The other employee taxes and benefits are assigned to the next group called INDIRECT COSTS.

 As explained above in the direct costs section, those costs that are shared among several projects such as transportation and communications are line items in the indirect group of costs on the Profit and Loss Statement.